 The new 16-page report, titled “Building a Trusted Ecosystem for Millions of Apps”, outlines Apple’s existing security processes and how it believes these could change if it were forced by regulators to allow sideloading.

-The report is part of Apple’s pushback against lawmakers and other critics, who have argued that it should be forced to allow apps to be sideloaded onto its iPhones, bypassing its centralised App Store, The Verge reported on Wednesday.
+The report is part of Apple’s pushback against lawmakers and other critics, who have argued that it should be forced to allow apps to be sideloaded onto its iPhones, bypassing its centralized App Store, The Verge reported on Wednesday.

 Sideloading refers to installing apps from a source outside of the official App Store, such as a website or third-party app store.